pushkin-consortium/pushkin/docs/source/deployment/setup_rancher.rst

 Create a new stack
 -------------------------------------

   Go to Stacks > New Stack in the Rancher web UI and upload the docker-compose file generated for you (called "docker-compose.production.noEnvDependency.yml" by default).
-If this doesn't exist, make sure you've made a quiz (:ref:`new-quiz`) and done the initial deployment steps (:ref:`initial-deployment`).
+If this doesn't exist, make sure you've made an experiment (:ref:`gettingstarted`) and done the initial deployment steps.